 You need a (MySQL) database and credentials for a user that has permissions on that database.
 Firefly III creates its own tables.
 Avoid using the root user.

 Several users have created specific guides for their OS and database combination.
-Please keep in mind that Firefly III may have other system requirements.

 - Raspberry Pi 3, with Docker and Docker compose